bmclku/bmclku.github.io/content/_index.md

         <div><b>2024.03</b></div>
         <ul>
           <li>Our paper "Improved modeling of human vision by incorporating robustness to blur in convolutional neural networks" has been published in <i>Nature Communications</i>!</li>
-          <li>Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Human-Machine Cognition Lab's website has launched.</li>
+          <li>Hojin Jang has been appointed to the position of Assistant Professor in the Department of Brain and Cognitive Engineering at Korea University and the Brain and Machine Cognition Lab's website has launched.</li>
         </ul>
     design:
       columns: '1'